gdetor/timeseries_imputlorer/README.md

 # timeseries_imputlorer

 This repository contains scripts that implement univariate time series imputation methods.
-The user has the ability of testing the methods and evaluating them using statistical tools and standard metrics such as mean absolute error.
-In addition, the user can test any provided imputation method using XGBoost regression.
+The user can test the methods and evaluate them using statistical tools and standard metrics such as mean absolute error.
+In addition, the user can try any provided imputation method using XGBoost regression.

-> The main goal of the *timeseries_imputlorer* is to provide tools and means to evaluate different imputation methods on any kind of univariate time series data set.
+> The main goal of the *timeseries_imputlorer* is to provide tools and means to evaluate different imputation methods on any univariate time series data set.

-The main class named `TSImputer` compiles five major imputation methods:
+The main class named `TSImputer` compiles five basic imputation methods:
   1. Next Observation Carried Backward (NOCB), which is similar to `bfill()` of Pandas,
   2. Last Observation Carried Forward (LOCF), which is similar to `ffill()` of